facebookincubator/go-qfext/README.md

   3. supports "external storage".
 You may associate a variable width integer with each key.
-  4. supports pluggable storage - Both a fast bit packed implementation (non-portable) and a unpacked (portable) implementation is implemented.
+  4. supports pluggable storage - Both a fast bit packed implementation (non-portable) and a unpacked (portable) implementation is provided.
 This storage is used both for the remainder store and the external storage

 ## Example Usage